ir-bibekpradhan/pse-action/README.md

 ## Input
 Service Container Environments
  - GITHUB_TOKEN: Required.
 Github token with permission to write checks
- - OPENAI_AUTH_TOKEN: Optional.
-If provided, call out to OpenAI to summarize activities.
  - POLICY_URL: URL from where to fetch policy
  - POLICY_AUTH_TOKEN: Bearer token used to authenticate with policy provider
  - POLICY_LOG: if set enable policy log

 Action Input
  - github-token: Required Github token